About this course

 The General Data Protection Regulation (GDPR) is the biggest development in data protection legislation in decades.
 In essence, it is designed to bring controls on how organisations process personal data into line with 21st-century developments, like social media, e-commerce, mobile data and the cloud.

 You can make your systems and contracts GDPR compliant and you can bring your workforce up to date with all staff training.
-Data protection compliance training reduces the likelihood of data breaches at work and significantly strengthens your defence when dealing with the Data Protection Commissioner.
+Data protection compliance training reduces the likelihood of data breaches at work and significantly strengthens your defence when dealing with the DPC.

 Why is Data Protection compliance training important?